django-wiki/django-nyt/README.rst

 Each event can be associated with a link so the user can use the notifications as shortcuts in their work flow.

+Let's try to summarize the reasons you want to be using django-nyt:

+ - Simple API (call ``notify()`` where-ever you want)
+ - CLI for sending emails (as cron job, daemon or Celery task)
+ - Support for django-channels and webhooks
+ - Basic JavaScript / HTML example code
+ - Multi-lingual
+ - Individual subscription settings for each type of event, for instance:
+   - Event type A spawns instant email notifications, but Event B only gets emailed weekly.

 What do you need to do?
 -----------------------